Japan men's national gymnastics team: 1960-1978: World Superpower

 Japan showed their domination rival at the 1966 World Championships by winning 13 medals, including 4 golds, 5 silvers and 4 bronzes.
 Akinori Nakayama was the biggest star with 3 championship titles in team, floor, parallel bars, as well as a silver in rings and 2 bronzes in all-around and vault.
 In total, he won the same number of medals as the Soviet men, also the number of gold medals.
 The defending Olympic champion in vault, Haruhiro Yamashita successfully became the world champion in the same apparatus.
-All other 4 Japanese gymnasts were also be on the podium in individual events.
+All other 4 Japanese gymnasts were also on the podium in individual events.
 Yukio Endo won 2 silvers in floor and horizontal bar.
 Takeshi Kato got a silver in vault and a bronze in pommel horse.
 Takashi Mitsukuri helped Japan achieve the podium sweep in horizontal bar.
 Shuji Tsurumi, the all-around runner-up, also qualified for all 6 apparatus finals.
 However, an injury happened in rings performance caused him to withdraw from the competition.